Sudden Infant Death Syndrome

 Decreasing the risk of SIDS

 SIDS occurs more often in infants placed on their stomachs to sleep than in those placed on their backs.
-An infant should not be placed on their side to sleep because they can easily roll onto their stomach.
+Infants should not be placed on their side to sleep because they can easily roll onto their stomach.

 Anatomy of trachea and esophagus contrasted in baby sleeping back position and baby sleeping in stomach position